Nahid-mahmud555/Calculator-/README.md

 # Calculator-
-This a simple integer calculator please use it without any error.
+This is a simple integer calculator . please use it without any error.